Cookie Cats Review Information

 Cookie Cats is a match three puzzle game.
 You link cookies together to clear them and solve puzzles.
-There are many levels to play and each one each an objective to solve.
+There are many levels to play and each one has an objective to solve.

 Saga Style Map

 The game has a huge map of levels.
-While the huge map of levels thing gets stale over time in Cookie Cats case, I think they did it well.
+The map Cookie Cats has is very fun.
 The map is alive with things moving around it.
-The map is fun to explore and look at, and there are many cartoony scenes to see.
+The map is fun to explore and look at, and there are many things to see.